ErikVeland/entain/DOCUMENTATION.md

 - `generateRandomizedRunners`: Generate randomized runners

 ### useOddsUpdater (src/composables/useOddsUpdater.ts)
-Manages odds update intervals.
+Manages odds update intervals with a fully decoupled system that operates independently of race simulation.

 **Functions**:
 - `registerCountdownRace`: Register race for odds updates
 - `unregisterCountdownRace`: Unregister race from odds updates
-- `startOddsUpdates`: Start odds updates for a race
+- `startOddsUpdates`: Start odds updates for a race with 1.5 second intervals
 - `stopOddsUpdates`: Stop odds updates for a race
+- `updateRaceOdds`: Update odds for a race with realistic market movements (±10% volatility)

+**Features**:
+- Fully decoupled from race simulation
+- Updates odds every 1.5 seconds for realistic market movements
+- Reduces market volatility from ±15% to ±10% for more realistic fluctuations
+- Only updates odds during countdown phase, not during live races
+- Automatic cleanup of intervals when races are no longer in countdown status

 ### useRaceSimulation (src/composables/useRaceSimulation.ts)
 Manages race simulation lifecycle.